alexgdebeer/EnsembleMethodBenchmark/README.md

 ## Getting Started

 First, install Julia >= 1.9.0.
-Clone the repository, and create an environment with the project dependencies by running the following in the Julia REPL:
+Clone the repository, then create an environment with the project dependencies by running the following in the Julia REPL:
 ```
 using Pkg
 Pkg.activate(".")